Selecting Wine Glasses - How to Select the Right Wine Glasses

 What's more confusing?
 Selecting the right wine or selecting wine glasses?
 Personally, I find it a bit of a draw.

 Reading a review of a wine is a bit like tackling a foreign language.
 I have no idea what they are going on about and I definitely can't taste all of those "notes".
 Basically I can detect sweet, dry, acidity, oak, tannin and whether a wine is particularly fruity or not.
-But whether the wine has notes of blackberry, cassis, pineapple or tobacco or fruit flies, I dunno.
+But whether the wine has notes of blackberry, cassis, pineapple or tobacco or fruit flies, I don't really know.
 I just scratch my head.
-Maybe I'll figure it out on my next glass *g*
+Maybe I'll figure it out on my next glass.